wardou2/portfolio-rails/README.md

 <image src="/public/downloads/demo.png" />

 Hello & welcome to CoderLoader's Ruby on Rails API backend.
-This contains the resources supplied to [this repo](https://github.com/256hz/coderloader-react), the React.js frontend of this project.
+This contains the resources supplied to [this repo](https://github.com/wardou2/portfolio-react), the React.js frontend of this project.
 Set up this Rails repo first.

 ### Overview

-<a href="http://sandboxportfolio.256hz.com" target="_blank">CoderLoader</a> is an easily maintainable, pretty, single-page portfolio/resume site for coders.
+CoderLoader is an easily maintainable, pretty, single-page portfolio/resume site for coders.
 It includes a place for icons of your primary skills, featured Githubs, job experience, intro, bio, and contact info.
 It supports easily switching the order of your skills/jobs/Githubs and color theming.
-You can see and edit an example at <a href="http://sandboxportfolio.256hz.com" target="_blank">the sandbox site</a>.

 This was bootstrapped with `rails new --api`, and runs on a PostgreSQL DB.